Can Gum Disease Be Reversed?

 • Irreversible damage: In the advanced stages, treatment focuses on stabilizing the gums and preventing tooth loss.

-How to Treat Gum Disease
+Gum Disease Treatment

 1. Dental cleanings: A dental cleaning removes plaque and tartar, reaching hard-to-access areas of your mouth.